ignaigna/streamyx-extensions/README.md

 # Streamyx Service Example

+This is a sample plugin for [Streamyx](https://streamyx.ru).

+In this example we have a simple implementation of Streamyx service/plugin that adds support for downloading video from [Bitmovin](https://bitmovin.com/demos/drm/).

 Service can be added to Streamyx via `install` command from direct URL or from local path.

 Supported formats for services distribution are `zip` and `tgz`.